-Dermalogica has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, they do not allow their products to be tested on animals when required by law, and their products are not sold in stores in mainland China or any other country that may require animal testing.
+Dermalogica has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Dermalogica Non-Vegan Product List

-The following five Dermalogica products are not suitable for vegans:
+The following three Dermalogica products are not suitable for vegans:

 - Sheer Tint SPF20 (contains hydrolyzed pearl and silk amino acids) – not vegan